 Food?
 To be honest with you, not as good as when I was there two years ago.
 I have an impression that the restaurant made a choice to “play safe” rather than evolve.
 But decide for yourself!
 The pictures are after the jump…

 Duck foie gras iodized in sugar crust.
 Turnip chutney with vinegared seaweed. ( It was my most anticipated dish and the biggest disappointment.
-Ok, the theater of breaking the sugar crust was nice to watch, but the foie gras was too greasy and too “veiny”.
-My theory is that as the foie gras was cooked in somehow closed environment, the grease that usually melts when traditionally pan frying foie gras, stayed inside.
+Ok, the theatre of breaking the sugar crust was nice to watch, but the foie gras was too greasy and too “veiny”.
+My theory is that as the foie gras was cooked in a somehow closed environment, the grease that usually melts when traditionally pan-frying foie gras, stayed inside.
 So the result of all this was a piece of very greasy liver with sweet jam on the side.)

 Mont d’Or vacherin with Château- Chalon.
 Warm potato salad with shallots.
 (Potatoes with creamy cheese on the top.
 Maybe it would be good, but after all these dishes, boiled potatoes with cheese is just too much.I rather prefer the L’Astrance “cheese course” philosophy. )